vlopezj/coq-course/README.md

   CPDT uses Coq as a programming language with a rich type system.

-+ [Mathematical Components](https://math-comp.github.io/mcb/book.pdf) by Assia Mahboubi, Enrico Tassi with contributions by Yves Bertot and Georges Gonthier:
++ [Mathematical Components](https://math-comp.github.io/mcb/book.pdf) (MCB) by Assia Mahboubi, Enrico Tassi with contributions by Yves Bertot and Georges Gonthier:

   > This books targets two classes of public.
 On one hand newcomers, even the
   > more mathematical inclined ones,  find a soft introduction to the programming